-Do we know what causes melanoma skin cancer?
+What causes melanoma skin cancer?

 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
-Changes in several different genes are usually needed for a cell to become cancerous.
+Changes in several different genes are usually needed for a cell to become a cancer cell.

-Most UV radiation comes from sunlight, but some may come from man-made sources such as tanning booths.
-Usually it’s not clear exactly when UV exposure causes DNA damage that might eventually lead to cancer.
-Some of the damage may take place in the few years before the start of the cancer.
-But much of it may be due to exposures that happened many years earlier.
-Children and young adults often get a lot of intense UV sun exposure that may not result in an actual cancer until many years or even decades later.
+Most UV rays come from sunlight, but some can come from man-made sources such as tanning beds.
+Usually it’s not clear exactly when the DNA damage from UV exposure occurs.
+Some of the damage may take place in the few years before the cancer appears.
+But much of it may be from exposures that happened many years earlier.
+Children and young adults often get a lot of intense sun exposure that might not result in cancer until many years or even decades later.

-Last Medical Review: 09/20/2012
+Last Medical Review: 05/19/2016

-Last Revised: 01/17/2013
+Last Revised: 05/20/2016